-Under the Pairwise Comparison Reward Mechanism, the quality of references directly influences the difficulty for the policy model to obtain positive rewards, thereby impacting training stability and final performance.
-To examine the effect of reference quality, we conduct training experiments using multiple static reference sets, each generated by a different LLM, as well as a combined set consisting of the highest-quality references selected from all candidates.
-Specifically, we also include a reference set generated by the initial policy model itself to serve as a baseline, denoted as \textit{Self-Generated}.
+Under the Pairwise Comparison Reward Mechanism, reference quality dictates the difficulty of obtaining positive rewards, directly impacting training stability and performance.
+To evaluate this, we test static reference sets generated by various LLMs, alongside a combined \textit{Best Reference} set and a \textit{Self-Generated} baseline.